-These chocolaty Gluten Free Chocolate Cake Pops are a delicious kid-friendly treat for Valentine's Day, bake sales, or anytime!
-Grab some lollipop sticks because you are going to love making this easy cake pop recipe!
+These chocolaty Gluten Free Cake Pops are a delicious kid-friendly treat that can be enjoyed for holidays, bake sales, or anytime!
+Grab some lollipop sticks and a few simple ingredients because you are going to love making this easy cake pop recipe!

 This cake pop recipe makes a fun project to do with young kids because there are so many easy steps!
 If you love chocolate as much as we do, you will want to check out all of my delicious gluten free chocolate dessert recipes.

 You can also make these gluten free cake pops without frosting if you prefer.
 Just substitute softened cream cheese for the frosting.

 Cake pops are sort of cake balls and can be linked back to lovely donut holes.
 Donut holes are usually glazed or covered in delicious chocolate.
 They are a tasty breakfast treat we have loved for years.
 They started the idea and helped it spread.

 The main purpose of cake pops is to use up a stale or extra cake!
 The good news is that cake pops are denser and sweeter than the original cake.
 They are perfect for kid’s parties, birthdays, holidays, special treats, or just a little snack for yourself.

 I also have a fun gluten free cake pop web story for more tips.

 Cake pops benefits:

 - reduce food waste (aka use up a leftover cake!)